luislucena16/luislucena16/README.md

          |￣￣￣￣￣￣￣￣￣￣￣￣￣￣￣￣￣|
-           I am an amateur autodidact!
+           I am an autodidact amateur!
          |＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿＿|
                      \ (-◡-) /
                        \ /